NoroffFEU/development-platforms/Firebase-Case-Study.md

 ```

 This should build a file called bundle.js in our dist folder.
-After the file is created, we may change our javascript source to the newly created "bundle.js" in our index.html, and see that the source of our js in the developer tools look neat.
+After the file is created, we may change our javascript source to the newly created "bundle.js" in our index.html, and see that the source of our js in the developer tools looks neat.

 ## Create Project